-The Tenth Foot holds a military exercise on the third Wednesday of each month (except December) at 1900 hours (7:00 pm).
-Please see our schedule for the time and location of our Monthly Military Drill for the location of each drill.
+The Tenth Foot holds a military exercise on the third Wednesday of each month (except December & April) at 19:00 hours (7:00 pm).
+Please see our schedule for the time and location of our Monthly Military Drills.

 There are openings in our Grenadier, Light Infantry, Colonel's (Battalion) and Music companies and no military experience is required.
 However, dedication to hard work, excellence and a good sense of humour are a necessity.

 Video courtesy of Aaron Gralnik

 For the complete list of requirements for Private Soldiers and Musicians, please read the Regimental policies on ADMITTANCE to RANKS.

-To be sworn to service in the rank and file (i.e. Grenadiers, Light Infantry, and Colonel's CO'Y) as a Private Soldier, a recruit must be at least 15 years old, physically able to handle a 2nd Pattern Brown Bess musket (weight ~12 lbs) and the rigors of marching in the summer while wearing a wool uniform, complete Recruit School, and demonstrate proficiency in 18th century military drill by passing the Serjeant's Exam.
+To be sworn to service in the rank and file (i.e. Grenadiers, Light Infantry, and Colonel's CO'Y) as a Private Soldier, a recruit must be at least 15 years old, physically able to handle a 2nd Pattern Brown Bess musket (weight 10.5 lbs; 4.8 kg) and the rigors of marching in the summer while wearing a wool uniform, complete Recruit School, and demonstrate proficiency in 18th century military drill by passing the Serjeant's Exam.